• Link to Facebook

 Fieldwork

-For the purpose of our fieldwork requirements, “in-service” refers to Sunbridge students who are:
+For the purpose of determining fieldwork requirements, WECTE students are divided into three categories:

-• Working in a WECAN/AWSNA-affiliated early childhood setting (including WECAN-affiliated home-based programs)
+• In-service lead: Those students who are actively working at least three days a week as lead teachers in a WECAN/AWSNA-affiliated early childhood setting (including WECAN-affiliated home-based programs)

-Students who do not fall into the above definition of “in-service”—including those who work in early childhood settings that are Waldorf-inspired but not WECAN-affiliated—are considered “pre-service.”
+• Pre-service: Those students who do not fall into either of the above definitions of in-service, including those who work in early childhood settings that are Waldorf-inspired but not WECAN- or AWSNA-affiliated as well as those who work in a non-early childhood capacity in an AWSNA-affiliated school.

 Applicants/students who are uncertain as to their service status should contact our admissions office for clarification.